maxgmr/canonical-dev-helpers/README.md

 To use the bash scripts, I just symlink the script to a directory in my `PATH`; e.g., `/usr/local/bin`.

+## suppress-rustdoc-ui-warnings

+_Currently not working.
+Included for future fix attempts._

+On old versions of Ubuntu, certain `rustdoc-ui` `rustc` tests which perform a byte-for-byte `stderr` assertion can fail locally when benign warnings are emitted.
+This script takes in a list of failing paths and appends a [compiletest directive](https://rustc-dev-guide.rust-lang.org/tests/directives.html) to suppress the warnings.

+I've also included a [patch](https://github.com/maxgmr/canonical-dev-helpers/blob/main/ubuntu-suppress-rustdoc-ui-warnings.patch) which suppresses the warnings on the `rustdoc-ui` tests that fail on my machine.

+Note that this should _not_ be used in actual uploaded builds!
+It's just for testing builds locally.
+Your `rustc` MUST build properly in a PPA _WITHOUT_ this patch!

 ## lintian-to-copyright.sh

 My machine can't get the `pytoml` module globally so I have to create a temporary virtual environment and install it that way.
 Drop-in replacement for `debian/lintian-to-copyright.sh` in `rustc`.